dwyl/rag-elixir-doc/README.md

 ## Which **LLM**?

 The base LLM could be ChatGPT 3.5?
 Ollama?
 Mistral?
-Claude 3.5 Sonnet.
+Claude 3.5 Sonnet, T5?
 We will choose to use `Ollama` since you can install and run it locally.

+A Dockyard post on this: <https://dockyard.com/blog/2023/05/16/open-source-elixir-alternatives-to-chatgpt>

   [<img width="974" alt="Screenshot 2024-08-23 at 17 21 44" src="https://github.com/user-attachments/assets/cd86b1c3-9bdb-46cb-a4df-20cf34604380">](https://hexdocs.pm/ollama/Ollama.html)